Close

 A lower cost means it’s more attractive to small government agencies, Wandrei adds: “The cost shifts from being a capital expense to an operating expense.”

-Click the banner below to learn how Backup as a Service can enhance data protection.
+Click the banner below to examine how data center optimization supports security efforts.

 What Is DRaaS?